 Are you in my area of France, the Loire Valley?
 CroisiEurope let me come on board the MS Loire Princesse in the spring to take some photos I shared here >>

-What’s up next?
-The destinations, a look at the food and more!
+What’s up next on our France rive cruise?
+The destinations, a look at the food and more.
 Stay tuned!